Understanding NF2 >

 • Trouble breathing when doing things like walking, climbing stairs, or even talking

-• Swelling or cold hands and/or feet
+• Swelling or cold hands and feet

 • Pale or yellow skin, nail beds, mouth, and gums